The Social Skills Guidebook

 A theme running throughout the book is that you don't have to change yourself into a completely different person to have a more satisfying relationships.
 People who consider themselves shy, awkward, or lonely sometimes worry that they'll need to sell out and give up their personality and hobbies in order to fit in.
 Nothing could be further from the truth.
 The concepts the book teaches are general tools that anyone can use to form the kind of social life that works for them.

-If you'd like even more info, you can visit the book's page on Amazon to take a look at the Table of Contents and download a sample of the first few chapters (I'd recommend the downloaded sample over the Look Inside feature, which is known for not doing justice to books' actual Kindle formatting).
+If you'd like even more info, you can visit the book's page on Amazon to take a look at the Table of Contents and download the written sample of the first few chapters (I'd recommend the downloaded sample over the Look Inside feature, which is known for not doing justice to books' actual Kindle formatting).
+The audiobook sample covers a different stretch, from the first chapter in the section on making friends.

 "Wait, so you said the book is a well-put-together, cohesive summary of ideas that are already in the site?"